jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 export { connectToDatabase, connection }
 ```

-Basically, we call `connect` and pass it a connection string (we will define this shortly).
+Here we call `connect` (a light wrapper around Mongo's connect function, which opens a connection with the database) and pass it a connection string (we will define this shortly).
 We also pass in some sensible default options that determine how connections are managed.

 To add the environment variable for the database connection string, open `.env` (in the root of your project) and make the following changes;